 Amidst all the chaos and our frantic day to day, it’s easy to lose sight of one of the most important things in early childhood development: being there.
-From numerous studies, we understand that in order to have a healthy brain development in babies and toddlers, they need a stable, responsive and supportive relationship with a parent or caregiver.
+From numerous studies, we understand that in order to have a healthy brain development in babies and toddlers, they need a stable, responsive, and supportive relationship with a parent or caregiver.

 As a parent who’s fully devoted to their child’s well-being and development, you’re acting as a buffer for any potential stressful situation at all times.
-If a child is subjected to massive amounts of stress or unreliable, absent adult relationships, his or her developing brain architecture may be disrupted, and, with it, the subsequent physical, mental and emotional health may also be affected.
+If a child is subjected to massive amounts of stress or unreliable, absent adult relationships, his or her developing brain architecture may be disrupted, and, with it, the subsequent physical, mental, and emotional health may also be affected.
 We’ve put together a few of the most important aspects and questions out there about the concept of “being there”.

 What is a “serve and return” interaction?

 Intermittent diminished attention in a responsive environment is no cause for concern.
-In fact, some researchers even suggest that these common changes in responsiveness, due to being a modern day parent, help your baby develop his or her sense of “self” and work towards greater independence and self-care.
+In fact, some researchers even suggest that these common changes in responsiveness, due to being a modern day parent, help your baby develop his sense of “self” and work towards greater independence and self-care.

 Is absolutely all stress harmful for my baby?